cannlytics/cannlytics/cannlytics/readme.md

 </div>

 🔥Cannlytics is a set of useful tools to get (wrangle), curate, augment, analyze, archive, and market cannabis data.
-The mission of Cannlytics is to help cannabis data be accessible, ideally simply, easily, and for everyone.
-From seed to sale, Cannlytics can help you organize and analyze cannabis data.
-The `cannlytics` package is extensive and you are welcome to use as many of the components as you find useful.
+The mission of Cannlytics is to help cannabis data be accessible, simply, easily, and for everyone.
+From seed to sale and beyond, Cannlytics can help you organize and analyze cannabis data.
+The `cannlytics` package is extensive and you are welcome to use any and all of the components that you find useful.

 - [🚀 Installation](#installation)
 - [🗝️ Authentication](#auth)